jrclimer/mle_rhythmicity/README.md

-mle_rhythhmicity
+mle_rhythmicity
 ================

-An improved method for examining neural single unit rhythmicity using maxmimun likelihood estimation for a parametric distribution of lags.
+An improved method for examining neural single unit rhythmicity using maximum likelihood estimation for a parametric distribution of lags.

 Daniel Manson (d.manson.11@ucl.ac.uk) has adapted this code for PYTHON, it is